SECR N1 class: Performance of the N1 class and modifications

 As a development of the N class, the N1 class represented the next step forward for the British 2-6-0 concept, creating a capable workhorse equally adept at hauling passenger and freight traffic.
-The prototype proved economical in service as it used 10 percent less coal than the N class, but used 11 percent more water.
+The prototype proved economical in service as it used 10 per cent less coal than the N class, but used 11 per cent more water.
 However, the N1 design proved capable of fast speeds; No. 822 reached 79 mph during trials between Charing Cross and Tonbridge in 1923.
 Once run-in, No. 822 became popular amongst its regular crews as they favoured the way the three cylinders balanced cyclic forces on the driving axle.
 This resulted in improved riding characteristics on the footplate at low speeds whilst reducing mechanical wear and the effect of hammerblow on the track.
 The Holcroft valve gear also meant that No. 822 was a comparatively light locomotive that could be used on weight-restricted routes.